stridecolossus/JOVE/docs/blog/part-3-cube/vertex-buffers.md

 ### Overview

-To use the vertex buffer in the shader we need to configure the structure of the data in the pipeline, which is where the vertex layout comes into play.

-This configuration consists of two pieces of information:
+To use the vertex buffer in the shader we need to configure the structure of the data in the pipeline which consists of two pieces of information:

 1. A _binding_ that specifies the vertex data to be passed to the shader.

 2. A number of _vertex attributes_ that define the structure of the data (corresponding to layouts of the vertex components).

-We introduce a new pipeline stage with a nested builders for the bindings and attributes:
+We introduce a new pipeline stage with nested builders for the bindings and attributes:

 ```java
 public class VertexInputStageBuilder extends AbstractPipelineBuilder<VkPipelineVertexInputStateCreateInfo> {